bovi/floorplan.rb/README.md

 - Internal unit is millimeters.
 Helpers: `1.m`, `20.cm`, `150.mm`.
 - WEBrick may require `gem install webrick` on Ruby 3+.
-- This is an MVP scaffold; geometry, validation, and rendering will evolve.
+- Rendering draws wall polygons with thickness; openings are cut as gaps (windows show a light blue frame line).
+This is an MVP and will evolve.